-State of County of , being duly sworn, depo oses, and says that: (1) He/She is a principal officer of has submitted the attached Prop of oosal, his or her title beir the firm; and ıg (2) He/She has personal knowledge of the policies of the above-named firm with respect to the maintenance of a drug-free workplace; and (3) He/She certifies that all provisions and requirements of the Tennessee Drug-Free Workplace Program, as established by Tenn.
+State of County of f , being duly sworn, depo ses, and says that: (1) He/She is a principal officer of , the firm that has submitted the attached Prop of posal, his or her title bein the firm: and g (2) He/She has personal knowledge e of the policies of the ab ove-named firm (3) He/She certifies that all provision ons and requirements of the Tennessee Drug-Free Workplace Program , as established by Tenn.
 Code Ann. §§ 50-9-100 et. seq., have been met and imp lemented.
-(Signed) (Title) Subscribed and sworn to before me thisday of,
+(Signed) (Title) Subscribe Subscribed and sworn to before me thisday of,